 Sprucing Up the Ventilation

-The American Society of Heating, Refrigeration and Air-Conditioning Engineering, or ASHRAE, recommends intermittent or continuous ventilation rates for bathrooms of 50 or 20 cubic feet per minute, and apparently my current system isn't up to that standard.
-Since I have to replace, it I might as well pick an ENERGY STAR ventilation fan that will use less energy and provide better performance with less noise!
+The American Society of Heating, Refrigeration and Air-Conditioning Engineering, or ASHRAE, recommends intermittent or continuous ventilation rates for bathrooms of 50 or 20 cubic feet per minute.
+Be sure to choose an ENERGY STAR ventilation fan that will use less energy and provide better performance with less noise!